Slicer/Slicer/Docs/developer_guide/build_instructions/overview.md

 As Slicer is continuously developed, build instructions may change, too.
 Therefore, it is recommended to use build instructions that have the same version as the source code.

+## Extensions for developer builds of Slicer

+In general, Slicer versions that a developer builds on his own computer are not expected to work with extensions in the Extensions Server.

+Often the Extensions Manager does not show any extensions for a developer build.
+The reason is that extensions are only built for one Slicer version a day, and so there are many Slicer versions for that no extensions are available.

+Even if the Extensions Manager is not empty, the listed extensions are not expected to be compatible with developer builds, created on a different computer, in a different build environment or build options, due to porential ABI incompatibility issues.

+If a developer builds the Slicer application then it is expcted that the developer will also build all the extension he needs.
+Building all the extensions after Slicer build is completed [is a simple one-line command](../extensions.html#build-test-and-package).
+It is also possible to just [build selected extensions](../extensions.md#build-an-extension).

 ## Custom builds

 Customized editions of Slicer can be generated without changing Slicer source code, just by modifying CMake variables: